 OutHistory.org has had important benefactors in its journey to Web 2.0.
-An initial grant in 2005 from the Zebra Fund at the Funding Exchange allowed Katz to explore the possibilities of establishing such a site and supporting it over the long run.
-Then, working in collaboration with the Center for Lesbian and Gay Studies at the City University of New York, Katz and CLAGS received a two-year, $100,000 grant from the Arcus Foundation to design and support the site.
-OutHistory was launched in October 2008.
-The site was designed originally by Cidamon, a New York based web design and development company, using open-source MediaWiki software.
-The Arcus Foundation followed up with a second grant to support the “Since Stonewall Local Histories Contest,” an effort to encourage individuals and organizations to research and write the history of their communities.
-Many of those submissions are now a part of the featured content on this site.
+An initial grant in 2005 from the Zebra Fund at the Funding Exchange allowed Katz to begin the work.
+In collaboration with the Center for Lesbian and Gay Studies (CLAGS) at the City University of New York, Katz was awarded a two-year, $100,000 grant by the Arcus Foundation to design the first site in collaboration with Cidamon, a New York based web design and development company, using open-source MediaWiki software.
+A second grant from Arcus supported the first wave of content creation through the “Since Stonewall Local Histories Contest,” an effort to encourage community history research.
+Many of those submissions are now featured content on this site.
 You can see some of Katz's work for OutHistory.org here.

-In the fall of 2011 John D’Emilio, at the University of Illinois Chicago, oversaw a redesign of the site using an Omeka archiving platform developed at George Mason University.
-This new version of OutHistory, designed by Carl Foote of Soliv Design, was launched in September 2013.
+In the fall of 2011, co-Director John D’Emilio, then Professor of History at the University of Illinois, Chicago, oversaw a redesign of the site using an Omeka archiving platform developed at George Mason University.
+This new version of OutHistory.org, designed by Carl Foote of Soliv Design of Chicago, launched in September 2013.
 Special thanks to Boyd Bellinger, Catherine Jacquet, and Jason Stodolka for their hard work, dedication, and creativity; and to the University of Illinois, for funding research assistantships dedicated to the site